selfcommunity/developers-doc/docs/apireference/v2/score/leaderboard.md

 title: Get Leaderboard
 ---

-This endpoint returns the users leaderboard ordered by total score.
+This endpoint returns the user’s leaderboard ordered by total score.

 The leaderboard aggregates all score history entries and calculates the total score for each user.